Pratik-Haladkar/heart-disease-prediction-ml/Readme.md

 ## 📌 Overview

 This project is an end-to-end Machine Learning application that predicts the risk of heart disease based on clinical parameters.
-It includes data preprocessing, model training with cross-validation, and deployment using a Streamlit web app for real-time predictions.
+It includes data preprocessing, cross-validation, and deployment using a Streamlit web app for real-time predictions.

 ---